Scafooo/DAKGEA/README.md

 python experiments/run.py config/experiments/exp_1.yaml
 ```

 Append `--overwrite-existing` to recompute reductions, augmentations, and results even when cached outputs are present (you can also set `overwrite_existing: true` inside the experiment YAML).
+Use multiple `writers` entries in the config to emit additional formats such as RDF/Turtle alongside the default HybEA structure.

 The command wires up the requested experiment configuration with the chosen model and kicks off the full reduction→augmentation→training sequence.